Best Suburbs of Los Angeles

 - A Los Angeles suburb can sit either outside or inside L.A.’s city limits.
 However, a suburb will exist as its own municipality and run its own school districts.

-It takes a few years of living in Los Angeles to get a complete grasp of the differences.
 For sure, each suburb has a distinct vibe.
 Some are bucolic and some a little more intense and urban.
 Some are very expensive and some more affordable.
 Some remain cool from ocean breezes, and some get rather hot, especially in the summer months.
 One thing is for sure: people eventually find a community they love, one that endears itself through its character and amenities.